ww-gitops/wge-dev-template/README.md

 - [terraform](https://www.terraform.io/downloads.html) (optional, only for AWS deployments)
 - [direnv](https://direnv.net/docs/installation.html) (optional)
 - [multipass](https://multipass.run/) (optional, only for multipass deployments)
+- htpasswd - required for generating prometheus password, optional.

 ## Setup

-Once you have copied the contents of this repository into a new repository, you will need to update the `.envrc` file with the correct values for your environment.
+Once you have created your own repository using this template, you will need to update the `.envrc` file with the correct values for your environment.

 If you are using a MacBook start or reset the Kubernetes cluster using the Docker Dashboard.
 If you are using Linux the `setup.sh` script will create a Kind cluster.